myarotskaya/architecture-center/docs/data/technology-choices/data-storage.md

 ms:date: 01/17/2018
 ---

-# Choosing a data storage technology
+# Choosing a big data storage technology

 ## What are your options when choosing data storage in Azure?